||||||

 par | by Angela Ponce Romero

 Ayacucho, in Quechua, the “Place of the Dead”, is the name of one of the main cities of the country.
-It is also the title of the photo report by Angela Ponce Romero, 23 years old, the youngest prize winner of the Humanitarian Visa d’Or of the ICRC, which is devoted to the people reported missing during the violences between government forces and the Shining Path armed group.
-During the worst years – the last two decades of the 20th century – numerous women were submitted to terror, recruited being children by various armed movements, victims of forced marriages or also of sexual abuse.
-Angela Ponce Romero shows in her report a few of these survivors, widows, orphans, in search of justice but also of the truth, in particular relating to what happened to their next of kin listed as missing.
+It is also the title of the photo report by Angela Ponce Romero, 23 years old, the youngest prize winner of the Humanitarian Visa d’Or of the ICRC, which is devoted to the people reported missing during the acts of violence between government forces and the Shining Path armed group.
+During the worst years – the last two decades of the 20th century – numerous women were subjected to terror, recruited being children by various armed movements, and victims of forced marriages or sexual abuse.
+Angela Ponce Romero shows in her report a few of these survivors, widows, and orphans, in search of justice but also of the truth, in particular relating to what happened to their next of kin listed as missing.

 Translated from the French and English by the regional delegation of the ICRC in France and by Philip Wade.